| | Adams, Tennessee, in

 then started unexpectedly of their own accord, and the wagon rolled along

 as light and smoothly as ever.
+According to some versions

-of the story, Jackson did indeed encounter The Bell Witch that night:
+of the story, Jackson did indeed encounter The Bell Witch that night: Betsy Bell screamed all

 night from the pinching and slapping she received from the Witch, and Jackson’s